-For example, if your product is construction machinery, consider the impact of having a full-motion video of a new excavator doing its job (something that would be infeasible to do in a real-life booth space).
+For example, if your product is construction machinery, consider the impact of having a full-motion video of a new excavator doing its job.
+Something that would be infeasible to do in a real-life booth space.
 Or perhaps you sell musical instruments, and you have a high-definition video of an orchestra playing.
-Imagine the visual impact of seeing 20 violin bows moving in unison, hanging 20 feet in the air, from across the show floor?
+Imagine the visual impact of seeing 20 violin bows moving in unison, hanging 20 feet in the air, from across the show floor.
 The possibilities are endless.

 Assa Abloy utilized a black, three-sided fabric banner before switching to LED.
 After Assa Abloy switched to LED signs, they were able to use high-impact cityscapes that referenced whatever city they were exhibiting in, as well as 30-second “commercials” that played every hour.

 In addition to these primary benefits of using LED, there are a few secondary benefits as well.
-They don’t necessarily fix a problem that fabric banners present, instead, these added benefits wouldn’t be possible at all with fabric banners.
+They don’t necessarily fix a problem that fabric banners present.
+Instead, these added benefits wouldn’t be possible at all with fabric banners.
 These benefits lean more towards the marketing aspect of tradeshows and not just merely signage.

 Let’s look at another marketing example.
 Imagine that a celebrity endorses your product, and they will be at your booth at 3 pm signing autographs.
-Think about all of the event-specific, high-impact branding opportunities you could utilize on the LED wall leading up to and during the signing to draw people towards your booth.
+Think about all of the event-specific, high-impact branding opportunities you could utilize on the LED wall leading up to and during the signing to draw people toward your booth.
 The possibilities are limited only by your imagination.

 2) It’s a collaboration issue.
-Booth builders need to make money on their booths, and the more third party equipment they use, the less profit potential there is—primarily if a client works directly with an LED provider.
-But LED providers are always willing to work with the booth builders/designers to seamlessly integrate the LED technology into the booth design.
+Booth builders need to make money on their booths, and the more third-party equipment they use, the less profit potential there is if a client works directly with an LED provider.
+But LED providers are always willing to work with the booth builders and designers.
+They do this so that they may seamlessly integrate the LED technology into the booth design.

-Another issue that can hinder LED (depending on the venue) is rigging capability.
-LED walls are certainly heavier than fabric banners, so the venue’s rigging structure might dictate that LED isn’t feasible.
-Lastly, the biggest adversary to using LED walls is the perceived cost difference.
+4) Lastly, perceived cost difference is the biggest adversary to using LED walls.
 Like fabric banners, LED walls are built in various sizes and shapes, and each one of those variables affects the overall pricing.
 However, you quickly find that the value exceeds the cost when you factor in the variety of messaging opportunities that LED walls offer you.